CazzoPMX/KKPMX/Readme.md

     - This can also save some hassle in case something obvious isn't correct to re-export instead of wasting time.
     - And don't worry if things are visible which are hidden in KK -- This will be taken care of later.
  - Hiding materials that should stay hidden initially; They will receive a 'Show X' morph later (except if called Bonelyfans).
- - Combining identical textures used by multiple materials so that they all use the same file and removing the duplicate files.
-    - Doing this avoids them being processed multiple times and simply being reused on demand.
- - Run the 'All-in-one' mode
+ - Run the 'All-in-one' mode, keeping defaults as needed
+    - On the first run, this will generate '{modelname}_org' as backup to preserve the original import (or load if it already exists)
-    - Using the generated *.json when being asked for such.
+    - If asked, use the generated *.json (usually chosen automatically if the sole option).
- - Using a fitting processing option of [mode 4].
+    - Sorting is optional, but helps reducing the clutter of textures
- - Opening 'model_cutScan.pmx' for additional edits.
+ - Opening 'model_better.pmx' for additional edits.
-    - It would be 'model_better.pmx' when skipping [mode 4].
+    - The script (except sorting) takes care to not overwrite any files and appends '_2', '_3' etc, so take care to use the latest version or delete anything not needed anymore.
+ - Checking / Cleaning up Physics that cause issues in TransformView:
- - Going through Rigids, setting noisy ones to 'all green'.
+    - Going through Rigids, setting noisy ones to 'all green' (or deleting if not needed)
     - Also detangling some chains if necessary (See [Rigging Mode 3])
+> Since there is no enforeced naming structure on the bones, sometimes it may fail to get auto-rigged and require manual edits.
     - This involves either removing Rigids + Joints -or- rewire bones & rigids to split chains
-    - Since I'm the dev, sometimes adding them, if possible, as pattern into the script.
-Only core KK assets or big enough mods are added, though.
+ - Verifying Morphs (especially A E I O U & Blinking, again via TransformView):
     - Adjusting morph items that should always stay hidden / always stay visible
+    - Combining other things as needed
+    - Cleanup the [Display] Group from morphs I don't need for this model.
+ - Adjusting Materials:
- - Reorder clothes into proper order
+    - Reorder clothes into proper order for alpha layering
        - Proper order means 'inside' is sorted before 'outside' (e.g. Socks before Shoes, Bra before Shirt before Jacket, etc.
- - Cleanup the [Display] Group from morphs I don't need for this model.
- - Going through materials to untick 'Edge (Outline)' in severe cases (those with lots of 'black textures')
+    - Untick 'Edge (Outline)' in severe cases (those with lots of 'black textures')
        - A lot of that should already be covered by [Prune invisible faces].
- - Apply opacity of 0.5 to glassy items
+ - Re-adjust the model to ground level
  - Adding the extra bones from 'Semi-Standard Bones Plugin (PMX)'
  - Applying the 'bounce' morph.
  - Saving as 'model.pmx'